vasmks/portfolio-code-temp/README.md

 # TOONTRA Public Reconstruction

-TOONTRA is a public reconstruction of selected parts of a webtoon localization system I worked on professionally.
+This repository recreates parts of a webtoon localization system I previously worked on.

 The original production code, internal datasets, and company-trained weights are not included.
 This version uses public datasets and separately trained